 Like any city, Dallas utility costs primarily rely on your usage.
 However, compared to national averages, the prices tend to be slightly higher – about 8% higher, to be exact.

-In general, the cost of utilities in Dallas is usually the expense that surprises newcomers the most.
+In general, the average cost of utilities in Dallas is usually the expense that surprises newcomers the most.
 Water bills are usually around $100 or less, and the average monthly energy bill comes in close to $200.
 These two expenses are higher than they would be in some other major cities, mainly because of the hot, dry climate of the region.

 For your phone bill, plan to set aside about $185; for internet, you’re looking at a $45 monthly average.